yourboijake/Home_Security/README.md

     - SMTP_ADDRESS: address to send SMTP to, for notifications of motion detected
 - how do you remote turn on/off the main script?
     - send SMTP to the device?, have cron jobs that periodically checks for new SMTP messages.
 If a STOP message comes in, kill the python process.
 If a START message comes in and the python process isn't running, start the python process
+	- use SSH from mobile: get SSH client on my phone, and SSH into the Pi, executing the python script
 - streaming to a phone?